Essendon (West) - Aberfeldie

 AreaSearch analysis of residential development drivers sees Essendon (West) - Aberfeldie recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average construction cost value of new properties is $1,178,000, indicating a focus on the premium market with high-end developments.
-There have also been $495,000 in commercial approvals this financial year, reflecting the area's residential nature.
-Compared to Greater Melbourne, Essendon (West) - Aberfeldie records about three-quarters the building activity per person and ranks among the 56th percentile of areas assessed nationally.
-Recent construction comprises 30.0% detached houses and 70.0% townhouses or apartments, marking a significant shift from existing housing patterns, which currently consist of 54.0% houses.
-This focus on higher-density living creates more affordable entry points and caters to downsizers, investors, and first-home buyers, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The average construction value of new homes is $621,000, suggesting a focus on the premium market.
+In FY26, commercial development approvals totalled $495,000, predominantly residential in nature.
+Compared to Greater Melbourne, Essendon West - Aberfeldie has approximately 75% of construction activity per person and ranks at the 56th percentile nationally among assessed areas.
+Recent construction comprises 30.0% detached houses and 70.0% townhouses or apartments, marking a shift from existing patterns (currently 54.0% houses).
+This higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.

-With around 277 people per dwelling approval, Essendon (West) - Aberfeldie shows a developing market with an expected population growth of 2,648 residents through to 2041 at current development rates.
-This should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+With around 277 people per dwelling approval, the area shows a developing market.
+By 2041, Essendon West - Aberfeldie is projected to grow by 2,631 residents.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development